ManuelZ/cards-identification/README.md

 ## Introduction

-This experiment is inspired in the problem of face recognition, which tries to answer the question: "Who is this person?".
+This experiment is inspired in the problem of face identification, which tries to answer the question: "Who is this person?".

 ## The dataset